Equal Opportunities Policy

 - Promoting equal opportunities for people of different sexual orientation.

 - Promoting a good and harmonious working environment where all men and women are treated with respect and dignity and in which no form of intimidation or harassment will be tolerated.

 - Fulfilling all legal obligations under the relevant legislation and associated Codes of Practice.

 Any act which contravenes the equal opportunities policy and practice will be regarded as gross misconduct and could lead to disciplinary action including dismissal being taken against an employee in breach of the procedure.

-The Director of Corporate Services has specific responsibility for the effective implementation of this policy.
+The Deputy Chief Executive has specific responsibility for the effective implementation of this policy.
 The Management Group and all other line managers have responsibilities and it is expected that all employees abide by the policy and help create the equality environment which is its objective.